kaliop-uk/ezmigrationbundle/README.md

 ### Applying migrations

-To apply all available migrations run the execute command in your eZ Publish 5 root directory:
+To apply all available migrations run the migrate command in your eZ Publish 5 root directory:

-     php ezpublish/console kaliop:migration:execute
+     php ezpublish/console kaliop:migration:migrate

 NB: if you just executed the above command and got an error message because the migration definition file that you had just generated is invalid, do not worry - that is by design.
 Head on to the next paragraph...